As we head into 2022, marketing technology will become more integrated, allowing marketers to focus on creating personalized CX for D2C success.

-What is absolutely indisputable is this: As we enter 2022, CX needs a reset to put the customer at the center of the design experience.
+What is absolutely indisputable is this: CX needs a reset to put the customer at the center of the design experience.

-2022 commerce trends: 5 ways brands must adapt
+2022 commerce trends: 5 keys to future success

 - Tech stacks will make or break how you get to market – no matter B2C or B2B